 20,000 basic steps * ¥0.0137/basic step = ¥274

 5,000 multi-account steps * ¥0.0274/multi-account step = ¥137

 Total monthly charges for account A = ¥274 + ¥137 = ¥411

 Total monthly charges for account B = No charge in this example

-Your application workflow may incur other charges if it uses other AWS services or transfers data.
-For example, if your application workflow invokes an AWS Lambda function, you will be billed for that AWS Lambda use based on your AWS Lambda pricing.
-For details, see the pricing section of the AWS service or the data transfer type you’re using.
+Your application workflow may incur other charges if it uses other Amazon Web Services services or transfers data.
+For example, if your application workflow invokes an Amazon Lambda function, you will be billed for that Amazon Lambda use based on your Amazon Lambda pricing.
+For details, see the pricing section of the Amazon Web Services service or the data transfer type you’re using.